-Dane Johns' biodynamic project across Gippsland and Heathcote, Victoria - Italian and Mediterranean varieties on ancient Cambrian and Strzelecki soils, amphora, and cuvée names that read like a memento mori curriculum.
+Dane Johns' project across Gippsland and Heathcote, Victoria - Italian and Mediterranean varieties on ancient Cambrian and Strzelecki soils, amphora, and cuvée names that read like a memento mori curriculum.

 Johns farms his own small plots (around two hectares) in the Strzelecki Ranges in Gippsland, and sources fruit from trusted growers in Heathcote, whose ancient Cambrian soils - five hundred million years old, red earth over greenstone and quartz - are among the oldest viticultural soils on the planet.
-The split between estate-grown and sourced fruit is deliberate: Gippsland's cooler, high-altitude terroir for some varieties, Heathcote's warm Cambrian iron for others.
+The split between estate-grown and sourced fruit is deliberate: Gippsland's cooler maritime-influenced terroir for some varieties, Heathcote's warm Cambrian iron for others.

 In the cellar: wild fermentation, whole-bunch inclusion, amphora and old oak aging, minimal or zero added sulphur.
 Johns is part of Australia's natural-wine movement but resists the label - the work is about soil and place, not ideology.

-The cuvée names are their own genre:
+The cuvée names are their own genre.
+Recurring releases include:

 Amphora